-- Complete the periodic poll sent to you by Social Serve.
-This poll will notify the Waitlist Manager (WM) and SRN Coordinator (SRNC) at IHDA when your property is at 65% construction completion, which initiates the pre-leasing of your units in the SRN. - 2.
-Upon receiving your certificate of occupancy, hold the SRN unit(s) for 90 days.
-If the unit is not rented in 90 days, you may contact the SRNC at IHDA to discuss the possibility of a SRN waiver. - 3. conduct a normal tenant application procedure while the unit is open to the SRN, and contact the WM when a tenant is denied and when the unit is rented, so the PAIR module may be updated. - 4.
-When the unit is going to experience turnover, update the WM and SRNC through the Social Serve periodic poll.
-Hold the turnover unit for 30 days, starting when the unit is ready for occupancy.
-If the unit is not rented in 30 days, you may contact the SRNC at IHDA to discuss the possibility of a SRN waiver. - 5.
+1. Complete the periodic poll sent to you by Social Serve.
+When you are at 65% construction completion, have your Certificate of Occupancy, or have a unit turning over in the near future, mark this in the poll.

+- 2. There may be a few days delay between submitting your availability and the Waitlist Manager being able to send referrals.
+For new units, upon receiving your certificate of occupancy, hold the SRN unit(s) for 90 days.
+Hold turnover units for 30 days (from the first day the unit will be available).
+If the unit is not rented in 30 days, you may contact the Waitlist Manager to discuss the possibility of a SRN waiver. - 3.
+Once you receive a referral for your unit, the individual should be approaching you to apply for the unit.
+Conduct a normal tenant application procedure while the unit is open to the SRN.
+Contact the Waitlist Manager when a tenant is denied and when the unit is rented, so the PAIR module may be updated. - 4.
+Continue to fill out the periodic poll each month and submit updates in that poll when available.
 You should not directly contact Service Providers or potential tenants outside the PAIR module waiting list during this SRN process.